mv2731/mv2731.github.io/index.md

 I'm Maya Venkatraman, a Research Software Engineer at the [AlQuraishi Laboratory](https://www.aqlab.io/).

-In the past, I worked at Google Research, where I
+In the past, I worked at Google Research, .
+I also contributed on a 20% basis to [DeepVariant](https://github.com/google/deepvariant) and research expanding upon [DeepNull](https://www.nature.com/articles/s41467-021-27930-0).

 I also worked at YouTube Trust and Safety, building infrastructure for ML-based spam detection.